AdarshIITDH/Kubernertes-AirGap/README.md

  - NVIDIA Driver Version - 535.5

-All those who will be using a virtual machine on the cloud or a normal bare metal server, can ignore the GPU part.
+All those who will be using a virtual machine on the cloud or a normal bare metal server can ignore the GPU part.

 ### Step1 : Installing Docker